From 28 September 2020, people in England are required by law to self-isolate if they test...

 Bereavement leave and pay

-Employed parents who suffer the death of child under 18 (or a stillbirth from 24 weeks of pregnancy) will, from 6 April 2020, become entitled to two weeks’ bereavement leave and, subject to qualifying conditions, two weeks' bereavement pay.
+Employed parents who suffer the death of child under 18 (or a stillbirth from 24 weeks of pregnancy) are, from 6 April 2020, entitled to two weeks’ bereavement leave and, subject to qualifying conditions, two weeks' bereavement pay.

 The new right is contained in the Parental Bereavement (Pay and Leave) Act 2018.
 The Act is an enabling piece of legislation because it leaves much of the detail to be specified in regulations, e.g. notice, protections from dismissal and detriment, and what happens during redundancy.
-Regulations set out more of the details: the Parental Bereavement Leave Regulations 2020 and the Statutory Parental Bereavement Pay (General) Regulations 2020.‘
+Regulations set out more of the details: the Parental Bereavement Leave Regulations 2020 and the Statutory Parental Bereavement Pay (General) Regulations 2020.
+An employer guide has also been published by the government.
+Both ACAS and the CIPD have also published useful guidance.

 The employee must be a ‘bereaved parent’, which means that at the date of the child’s death they were any of the following: